 ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 The Wallace Correspondence Project (WCP) is now using the Epsilon system to host its online archive of Alfred Russel Wallace's correspondence.
-We do not recommend using the WCP's original internet portal Wallace Letters Online for your research, as the information it holds was last updated in 2015 and is very out of date and replete with errors.
+We do not recommend using the WCP's original internet portal Wallace Letters Online for your research, as the information it contains was last updated in 2015 and is very out of date and replete with errors (although, unlike Epsilon, it does have useful scans of many letters).
 The data in http://nialloleary.ie and https://www.omnia.ie are similarly out of date, as too are the transcripts in JSTOR.

 The notes below are intended to give users of the WCP's Epsilon archive a brief introduction of how to use it.
-They also provide an overview of the project's metadata and protocols, since the WCP's protocols may well differ from those of the other correspondence projects also using Epsilon.
+They also provide an overview of the project's metadata and protocols, since the WCP's protocols may well differ from those of the other correspondence projects also using the Epsilon system.

 How to use Epsilon